RoyEun/deck-of-card/README.md

 # Installation

 1. Create a fork and clone down the repo into your local repository
-2. All methods available in the
+2. All methods are available in the src folder.

 #License